FreakyMithril/generator-uamithril-web-starter/readme.md

 ### Structure:
 * "src" folder - sources.
 * "dev" folder - local dev folder(server from it)
-* "dist" folder - deploy version. (please compile before push)
+* "dist" folder - deploy version. (not stored in git)
 * "temp" folder - there could be other files. (not stored in git)
-* "dist" folder - you can delete from '.gitignore' file, and leave only sources in repo, after that you can make simpler commits, without stop 'serve' task before.

 ```
 +-- dist